 (a) Subject to the Act and these Rules, each financial Member of the Association who is present at a meeting of the Association is entitled to one vote, and no more than one vote.

-(b) A Member of the Association who has any direct or indirect pecuniary interest in a contract, or a proposed contract with the Association, must disclose the nature and extent of his or her interest to the Executive as soon as he or she becomes aware of his or her interest and at the next Meeting of the Association and must not take part in any decision with respect to that contract.
+(b) A Member of the Association who has any direct or indirect pecuniary interest in a contract, or a proposed contract with the Association, must disclose the nature and extent of their interest to the Executive as soon as they become aware of their interest and at the next Meeting of the Association they must not take part in any decision with respect to that contract.

 (c) Each identified and notified member of an institutional member organisation shall have the same voting rights as an individual member.